Turnout

 After submitting your request, you might face some challenges, including possible denials.
 If your request is denied, remember, you have the right to appeal that decision.
 Here’s how to navigate this process:

-4. Appeals Council: Should the judge deny your claim, you still have options.
+4. Appeal Council: Should the judge deny your claim, you still have options.
 You can appeal to the Appeals Council for a review of the decision.
 This council only reviews cases where there is a legal error by the ALJ, and the approval rate at this stage is notably low.
 This highlights the importance of having a well-prepared case.

 Being proactive and understanding your options can significantly improve your chances of receiving the benefits you deserve.
-Engaging a disability attorney can also enhance your likelihood of success.
+Engaging a qualified attorney can also enhance your likelihood of success.
 In fact, claimants represented by attorneys are three times more likely to win benefits compared to those who navigate the process alone.
 Remember, you are not alone in this journey, and we’re here to help.

 Follow the arrows to see what to do after a denial.
 Each box shows a step you can take, and the colors help you understand the process better - red for challenges, yellow for reconsideration, and green for hopeful outcomes.